engindenizdogu/viralscope/README.md

 ## Overview

-**trendy-tube** is a machine learning project that predicts YouTube video success using metadata and channel characteristics.
+**viralscope** is a machine learning project that predicts YouTube video success using metadata and channel characteristics.
 The project processes 85+ million video records from the YouNiverse dataset to identify patterns that distinguish successful videos from others.

 **Key Features:**
 - End-to-end ML pipeline from raw data to trained models